antonioconselheiro/async-modal-ngx/projects/async-modal-ngx/README.md

 }
 ```

-And you can open your modal like this:
+After you set <modal-outlet> in your template to render the modal, you can open it like this:

 ```typescript
 import { AsyncModalModule, ModalService } from '@belomonte/async-modal-ngx';